CaoAssignments/cse11-fa25-pa7-critter-starter/README.md

 * **Variables**: Each Leopard, in addition to the instance variables inherited from its superclasses, will all telepathically keep track of their `confidence` together.
 The confidence starts at 0 when the simulation starts.
 When the confidence of one Leopard is affected, ALL Leopards' confidence will be affected in the exact same way.
     * **Hint:** What type of modifier can you apply to a variable to make that variable shared across all instances?
-    * Make this variable `protected`.
-The name should be `confidence` and the type should be `int`.
+    * Make this variable `protected static int confidence`.
+This means ALL Leopards (and Ocelots, since they extend Leopard) share the same confidence value.
 * **No-arg constructor**: The string representation of Leopard is "Lpd".
 * **Override `getColor()`**: Leopards are RED (for camouflage, of course).
 * **Override `getMove()`**: The Leopard always checks its neighbors before moving.
-If one of the four neighbors—NORTH, SOUTH, EAST, WEST— contains either food or Starfish, then the Leopard will move towards that direction.
+If one of the four neighbors—NORTH, SOUTH, EAST, WEST— contains either food (".") or Starfish ("Patrick"), then the Leopard will move towards that direction.
 If more than one direction has Starfish or food, then the Leopard will move towards the first found direction.
 If none of the directions contain Starfish or food, then the Leopard will randomly choose a direction to move (excluding CENTER).
-(When checking the neighbors, please follow the **N S E W** order).
+    * **Important:** Check neighbors in the order NORTH, SOUTH, EAST, WEST.
+Use `info.getNeighbor(Direction.NORTH)` to check what's in each direction.
+The method returns the display string of what's there (".", "Patrick", "Tu", etc.) or an empty string " " for empty space.
 * **Override `eat()`**: The Leopards will always have (confidence * 10)% chance of eating.
 For example, if confidence is at 2, then there is a 20% chance of eating.
 * **Override `win()` and `lose()`**: If a Leopard wins a fight, all Leopards' confidence will increment by one if their confidence is less than 10.
 If a Leopard loses, all Leopards will reduce their confidence by 1 if their confidence is greater than zero.
 The minimum confidence they can have is 0, and the maximum is 10.
-* **Override `getAttack(String opponent)`**: The Leopard will POUNCE if the opponent is Turtle or if all Leopards' confidence is greater than 5.
+* **Override `getAttack(String opponent)`**: The Leopard will POUNCE if the opponent is "Tu" (Turtle) or if all Leopards' confidence is greater than 5.
 Otherwise, the Leopard will randomly choose an attack method using `generateAttack(String opponent)`.
     * You **must** create the **protected** helper method `generateAttack(String opponent)` to randomly choose an attack method between POUNCE, SCRATCH, and ROAR.
-However, if the opponent is a Starfish, it will FORFEIT.
+However, if the opponent is "Patrick" (Starfish), it will FORFEIT.
+    * **Note:** The `opponent` parameter is the display string (what you see on screen), not the class name.
 * **Override `reset()`:** Set the `confidence` back to 0.

 ### Ocelot extends Leopard

 * **No-arg constructor**: The string representation of Ocelot is "Oce".
 * **Override `getColor()`**: Ocelots are LIGHT GRAY.
-* **Override `generateAttack(String opponent)`**: If the opponent is a Lion, Feline, or a Leopard, the Ocelot will SCRATCH.
-Otherwise, the Ocelot will POUNCE. **NOTE: This method is called from getAttack(String opponent)**
+* **Override `generateAttack(String opponent)`**: If the opponent is a Lion (display name "Lion" or "noiL"), Feline (display name "Fe"), or a Leopard (display name "Lpd"), the Ocelot will SCRATCH.
+Otherwise, the Ocelot will POUNCE.
+    * **Important:** When a Lion sleeps, its display name changes to "noiL", so you must check for BOTH "Lion" AND "noiL" to properly detect Lions.
+    * **NOTE:** This method is called from the inherited `getAttack(String opponent)` method.
-* **Do not override `getAttack(String opponent)`**: The Ocelot will attack in the following ways:
+* **Do not override `getAttack(String opponent)`**: The Ocelot inherits this from Leopard.
+The Ocelot will attack in the following ways:
     * If confidence is greater than 5 or the opponent is a Turtle, the Ocelot will POUNCE
-    * Otherwise, if the opponent is a Lion, Feline, or a Leopard, the Ocelot will SCRATCH.
-If not, the Ocelot will POUNCE. **NOTE: This takes place in `generateAttack(String opponent)`**
+    * Otherwise, the Ocelot uses `generateAttack(String opponent)` which will SCRATCH if the opponent is a Lion/Feline/Leopard, or POUNCE otherwise.

 ### Elephant extends Critter

-* **Variables**: Elephants share an int `goalX` and int `goalY` coordinate (make them protected, not private).
+* **Variables**: Elephants share an int `goalX` and int `goalY` coordinate.
+Make them `protected static int goalX` and `protected static int goalY`.
 An Elephant also inherits a `Random` object (from `Critter`) to generate random integers when picking new goal coordinates.
     * **Hint**: For elephants to share coordinates, what should be included in the modifiers of `goalX` and `goalY`?
+Answer: `static` makes them shared across all Elephants.
 * **No-arg constructor**: The string representation of Elephant is "El".
-The very first goalX and goalY should be (0,0).
+Initialize `goalX` and `goalY` to (0,0) in the constructor (they start at 0 for all Elephants).
 * **Override `getColor()`**: Elephants are GRAY.
 * **Override `getMove()`**: Elephants are sensible creatures and know that they are safer if they move in herds.
 Because of this, Elephants have a precise movement pattern.
     * All elephants move towards the shared `goalX` and `goalY` coordinate in the simulation.
 Each Elephant moves towards their goal in the axis in which they are **further from their goal**.
 So if an Elephant is further from its goal in the x-axis, it would move EAST or WEST depending on the location of their goal and their current location.
 When an Elephant is  further from its goal in the y-axis, an Elephant would move NORTH or SOUTH.
 If the distances are **equal**, choose to move on either the x or y-axis (but be consistent with your choice - always choose x or always choose y).